ArnavMahajan01/RaftLabs-CRUD/README.md

 ## About The Project

-This project is required to build in **`node js`** with **`mongodb`** as backend.
+This project is built in **`node js`** with **`mongodb`** as backend.
 It provides following capability through API interface:

-1. CSV File Upload from Multipart Form
-2. Scan the uploaded CSv and push its content in MongoDB collection
+1. Authentication and authorization using JWT tokens.
+2. Input validation and error handling to ensure data integrity and prevent attacks.
+3. Integration with a database - MongoDB.
+4. Pagination and sorting of resources to enable efficient querying and browsing.
+5. Caching of frequently accessed resources to improve performance and reduce load on the database.
-3. API to perform CRUD operations on above collection
+6. API to perform CRUD operations on above collection

-The above API are using passport package for basic authentication to manage access
+The above API are using `jsonwebtoken` package for basic authentication to manage access

 ### Framework Used